EXTRADEEN/holberton-low_level_programming/argc_argv/README.md

 2-args - Is a program that prints all arguments it receives.
 3-mul - Is a program thatmultiplies two numbers.
 4-add - Is a program that adds positive numbers.
+100-change - Is a program that prints tha minimum number of coins to make change for on amount of money.